laauuugc/HexOust_Group13/README.md

 Here is all the code for the HexOust project from Group 13, with members Cian Latchford, Federica Fucetola and Laura González Calleja.

-To see the code for this project, please download and run HexagonalBoard4.0
+To see the code for this project, please download and run HexOustFinal

 # This file includes instructions for running the code and playing our HexOust game.